m-Colen/password-strength-tester/README.md

 # Password Strength Tester

-For this build I created a tool that allows users to check their password strenght level by entering in a potential password.
+For this build I created a tool that allows users to check their password strength level by entering in a potential password.

 The main focus of this project was to use RegEx to help determine the level of password strength.